Cinch® Home Services Partners With Homes For Our Troops To Become Exclusive Provider Of Home Protection Plans

 About Cinch Home Services

 Cinch Home Services is the leading home services company that makes it easy for everyone to enjoy their home to the fullest, regardless of whether they own or rent.
 Building upon 40 years of proven experience, Cinch uses smart, modern tools and an award-winning customer support network to remove the guesswork around preventing, diagnosing and solving a wide variety of home-related issues.
 Cinch partners with expert technicians nationwide to provide unmatched service and value and continues to make strides with digital-forward strategies, platforms and initiatives that are modernizing home management services to address today's customer needs.
 Cinch strives to exceed owners, renters, real estate professionals and partners' expectations, every time.
 Cinch Home Services, a member company of The Cross Country Group, is headquartered in Boca Raton, FL.
-To learn more, visit cinchhomeservices.com or the company's on Facebook, LinkedIn and YouTube.
+To learn more, visit cinchhomeservices.com or the company's Facebook, LinkedIn and YouTube.

 About Homes For Our Troops